jekyll-octopod/jekyll-octopod.github.io/README.md

-# jekyll-octopod.github.io
+# Sources for jekyll-octopod.github.io
-Github Pages site for jekyll-octopod

-Visit http://jekyll-octopod.github.io for the actual site.
+These files are the sources to generate Github pages for jekyll-octopod.

+As the software and the site itself, they are [MIT-licensed](https://github.com/jekyll-octopod/jekyll-octopod.github.io.source/blob/master/LICENSE).

+The site is a jekyll-octopod page itself.
+Nifty meta, eh?